 Eligibility rules are rules that qualify a customer for an action.
-For example, the Bonus points offer can require that the customer owns a card.
+For example, the age of the customer must be greater than or equal to 18.

 Applicability rules are factors that determine if an action is appropriate at this point for this customer.
-For example, the customer used to pay utilities with a credit card but no longer does.
+For example, the customer does not own any credit cards yet.

 Suitability rules are conditions that determine if an action is deemed appropriate and is in the best interest of the customer.
-For example, the customer is not in collections.
+For example, customer's debt-to-income ratio should be less than or equal to 48.